cloudspace/rubberband_flamethrower/README.md

 ### Ruby

-You do not need a rails project to use this gem though it is easier to use if you do.
 It has been designed with ruby 1.9.1 and above in mind.
 The sample method of the Array class is used in the code and was not a part of the 1.8.7 release.

 ## Installation